Vikram-ui2004/Vikram-ui2004/README.md

 ### 👨‍💻 About Me

-[cite_start]I am an enthusiastic Frontend Developer with a strong foundation in building user-focused web applications with clean code and modern design practices[cite: 4, 5]. [cite_start]My goal is to apply my technical expertise to improve UI/UX performance and grow into a versatile full-stack engineer[cite: 6].
+I am an enthusiastic Frontend Developer with a strong foundation in building user-focused web applications with clean code and modern design practices.
+My goal is to apply my technical expertise to improve UI/UX performance and grow into a versatile full-stack engineer.

--   [cite_start]🚀 I build responsive and dynamic user interfaces using **React.js, JavaScript (ES6+), and Tailwind CSS**[cite: 4].
+-   🚀 I build responsive and dynamic user interfaces using **React.js, JavaScript (ES6+), and Tailwind CSS**.
--   [cite_start]🌱 I am currently expanding my skills in backend technologies like **Node.js, Express.js, and MongoDB**[cite: 18].
+-   🌱 I am currently expanding my skills in backend technologies like **Node.js, Express.js, and MongoDB**.
--   [cite_start]💡 I have a solid understanding of **Data Structures & Algorithms and Object-Oriented Programming (OOP)** principles[cite: 18].
+-   💡 I have a solid understanding of **Data Structures & Algorithms and Object-Oriented Programming (OOP)** principles.
 -   🤝 I'm always open to collaborating on exciting projects and learning new things.

 ---